rubyreferences/rubyref/book/stdlib/string-utilities.md

 The following conversions are available.

-%
-: Matches a literal `%'.
-That is, `%%' in the format string matches a single input \`%' character.
+* %: Matches a literal `%`.
+That is, `%%` in the format string matches a single input `%` character.
 No conversion is done, and the resulting '%' is not included in the return array.

-d
-: Matches an optionally signed decimal integer.
+* d: Matches an optionally signed decimal integer.

-u
-: Same as d.
+* u: Same as d.

-i
-: Matches an optionally signed integer.
-The integer is read in base 16 if it begins with `0x' or `0X', in base 8 if it begins with \`0', and in base 10 other- wise.
+* i: Matches an optionally signed integer.
+The integer is read in base 16 if it begins with `0x` or `0X`, in base 8 if it begins with `0`, and in base 10 other- wise.
 Only characters that correspond to the base are recognized.

-o
-: Matches an optionally signed octal integer.
+* o: Matches an optionally signed octal integer.

-x, X
-: Matches an optionally signed hexadecimal integer,
+* x, X: Matches an optionally signed hexadecimal integer,

-a, e, f, g, A, E, F, G
-: Matches an optionally signed floating-point number.
+* a, e, f, g, A, E, F, G: Matches an optionally signed floating-point number.

-s
-: Matches a sequence of non-white-space character.
+* s: Matches a sequence of non-white-space character.
 The input string stops at whitespace or at the maximum field width, whichever occurs first.

-c
-: Matches a single character, or a sequence of *n* characters if a field width of *n* is specified.
+* c: Matches a single character, or a sequence of *n* characters if a field width of *n* is specified.
 The usual skip of leading white space is suppressed.
 To skip whitespace first, use an explicit space in the format.

-\[
-: Matches a nonempty sequence of characters from the specified set of accepted characters.
+* \[: Matches a nonempty sequence of characters from the specified set of accepted characters.
 The usual skip of leading whitespace is suppressed.
 This bracketed sub-expression is interpreted exactly like a character class in a Ruby regular expression.
 (In fact, it is placed as-is in a regular expression.)
 The matching against the input string